KoyanaAdhikary/Photo-Search-App/README.md

 2. Clone the repository in your machine.
 Use the instructions in github.
 3. Install dependencies--> npm install
 4. Start the application--> npm start
+5. You can access the application --> http://localhost:3000/
-5. Test the application--> npx cypress open
+6. Test the application--> npx cypress open